 The fourth step of the analysis to be considered is whether the claimant has the ability to perform work previously performed by the claimant within the past 15 years.
 The trier of fact must determine whether the impairment(s) presented prevent the claimant from doing past relevant work.
-In the present case, Claimant's past employment was in construction.
-This required Claimant to lift large amounts of weight.
-This Administrative

-Law Judge finds, based on the medical evidence and objective, physical, and psychological findings, that Claimant is not capable of the physical or mental activities required to perform any such position.
+In the present case, Claimant's past employment was as a manager and bank teller.
+This required Claimant to be on her feet for eight hours a day.
+Claimant's impairments of uncontrolled insulin dependent diabetes prevent the Claimant from being able to perform the duties for such positions.
+This Administrative Law Judge finds, based on the medical evidence and objective, physical, and psychological findings, that Claimant is not capable of the physical or mental activities required to perform any such positions.
 20 CFR 416.920(e).